-Brad Floy is in his ninth season as the University of Iowa men’s basketball athletic trainer.
+Brad Floy is in his 12th season as the University of Iowa men’s basketball athletic trainer.

-Since returning to his alma mater, Floy has been on staff of six Hawkeye teams that have qualified for postseason competition, including NCAA Tournaments in four of the last six seasons.
-Iowa’s 2019-20 squad, which finished the regular season with 20 wins and nationally-ranked, would have competed in the NCAA Tournament if not for the cancellation of the postseason due to the COVID-19 global pandemic.
+Since returning to his alma mater, Floy has been on staff of nine Hawkeye teams that have qualified for postseason competition, including seven of the last nine NCAA Tournaments.

-Iowa is one of just three teams to finish in the upper half of the Big Ten standings at least seven of the last eight seasons (Michigan State and Wisconsin).
-The Hawkeyes won at least one game in postseason tournaments five of the last seven years, including NCAA Tournament wins over Davidson (2016), Temple (2017), and Cincinnati (2019), and reaching the NIT championship game in 2013.
+The Hawkeyes have finished fifth place or better in the Big Ten seven of the last nine years.
+Iowa has won at least one game in six of the last 10 postseason tournaments, including NCAA Tournament wins over Davidson (2016), Temple (2017), Cincinnati (2019), Grand Canyon (2021), and reaching the NIT championship game in 2013.

 Prior to being named to this position, Floy served as Assistant Athletic Trainer and Lecturer in the Department of Kinesiology at Fresno State from 2008-12.
 He was responsible for the care and prevention of injuries as they relate to the Bulldog men’s basketball and tennis programs.